franiglesias/legacy-testing-kata/readme.md

 This kata is very interesting to practice several refactor techniques.

 At first, you won't be able to test it, so you should relay on secure refactor techniques as provided by your IDE.

+One interesting suggestion is to keep two enviornments for this exercise: one that simulates a **production** setting, and one for the **development/testing**.
+This way, you can introduce changes and see how they would affect the production side.
+You should commit **small sets of changes** that doesn't break the application in production environment.

 ## Notes on PHP version